Phone : +256 781 451 207

 Interesting Facts about Mountain Gorillas

 Mountain gorillas are one of the world’s most intriguing creatures.
-An encounter with these great apes is considered one of the best wildlife experiences because they look and organize themselves like we humans.
+An encounter with them in the wild is considered to be one of the best wildlife experiences because they look and organize themselves like we humans.
 Mountain gorillas are among the four types of gorillas in Africa.
 The other three are the Cross River gorilla, Western lowland gorilla and the Grauer’s gorilla (Eastern lowland gorilla).

-Mountain gorillas are found in only three countries – Rwanda, Uganda and the Democratic Republic of Congo.
+Mountain gorillas are found in Rwanda, Uganda and the Democratic Republic of Congo.
 Uganda has the highest number of mountain gorillas that can be seen in Bwindi Impenetrable National Park and Mgahinga National Park.
-In Rwanda, mountain gorilla are found in the Volcanoes National Park while Male mountain gorillain DR Congo, it is in the Virunga National Park.
-Mountain gorillas have a distinct thick black fur which separates them from the brownish western and eastern lowland gorillas.
+In Rwanda, mountain gorilla are found in the Volcanoes National Park while Male mountain gorillain Congo, it is in the Virunga National Park.
+Mountain gorillas have a distinct thick black fur which separates them from the brownish western lowland gorillas or the Cross River gorilla.
 They also have shorter arms than their lowland cousins.
-The International Union for Conservation of Nature (IUCN) has listed Mountain gorillas as threatened and only 1,000 remain in the wild.
+The International Union for Conservation of Nature (IUCN) has listed Mountain gorillas as threatened and about 1,000 remain in the wild.
 Because of that, gorilla tourism has become very popular.
 It is the only reliable way to raise funds required for gorilla conservation in developing countries.
-Today we be discussing some important key facts about mountain gorillas including some that have already mentioned earlier:
+Today we will be discussing some important key facts about mountain gorillas including some that have already been mentioned earlier:

 1 – Mountain gorillas are only found in three countries

-Like we already mentioned earlier, you can only see the gorillas in Uganda, Rwanda and the Democratic Republic of Congo.
-Mountain gorillas live in more extreme conditions and environments than their lowland cousins.
-They live in high altitudes that reach 4,500 meters.
-Mountain Gorilla tracking is an Mountain gorillasexciting activity that takes you to some of Africa’s densest forests to find these majestic apes The activity starts early in the morning with a briefing of participants.
-After the briefing, the participants are then led by Rangers and Guides through thick vegetation, plains, streams and valleys in search of a particular gorilla group.
+Like we already mentioned earlier, you can only see mountain gorillas in Uganda, Rwanda and the Democratic Republic of Congo.
+Mountain gorillas live in more extreme conditions and environments than other sub-species of gorillas.
+Many live in high altitudes that reach 4,500 meters.
+Mountain Gorilla tracking is an Mountain gorillasexciting activity that takes you to some of Africa’s densest forests to find these majestic apes.
+The activity starts early in the morning with a briefing for participants.
+After the briefing, the participants are then led by park Rangers through thick vegetation, plains, streams and valleys in search of a particular gorilla group.
 The activity can take between 30 minutes to 5 hours depending on the location of a group on a particular day.
 Once the group is located, visitors can only be with them for one hour.
 This is to avoid the spread of human diseases and agitating the primates.
 The one hour is a good time to observe the family and take some photos.
-By the time the one hour is done, you would have noticed that they indeed behave like we humans.
+By the time the one hour is done, you would have noticed a striking similarity with how humans organize themselves.

-2 – Mountain Gorillas are endangered but the only species with an increasing population
+2 – Mountain Gorillas are endangered but are the only sub-species with an increasing population

 Western Lowland Gorilla